Sustainable Tips for Alsace Christmas Market Road Trip

 Special Christmas Events in Turckheim

-Every day in December at 5 pm, a street lighter comes to open the Advent calendar.
+Every day in December at 5 pm, a street lamp lighter comes to open the Advent calendar.
 There is then storytelling regarding the theme for the revealed image.
-This is a great way to learn about some of the histories of the region.
+This is a great way to learn about the region’s history.

 Where to Park